 Freaks and Geeks alum Linda Cardellini took on the sweet and slightly nerdy Velma Dinkley in the live-action film Scooby-Doo.
 Not only was her styling on point (orange sweater, blunt bangs and bold black glasses and all), but her whole demeanor and attitude brought the character to life.
-Cardellini gave the character wit and a sensitivity, making the portrayal fun for audiences to watch and enjoy.
-The two Scooby-Doo films only further helped propel that star's Hollywood career.
+Cardellini gave the character wit and sensitivity, making the portrayal fun for audiences to watch and enjoy.
+The two Scooby-Doo films only further helped propel the star's Hollywood career.

 Glenn Close as Cruella de Vil